United States Air Forces Europe (USAFE) at Wheelus Air Base

 Strategic Air Command

 In the 50’s, air tankers were rare and refuelling of aircraft was no simple task.
-Wheelus’ ideal location, Libya lying in the centre of the Mediterranean, and predominantly clear weather conditions, unimpeded by severe precipitation and foggy and cloudy conditions, rendered it a strategic choice for Strategic Air Command (SAC) to be deployed.
+Wheelus was an ideal location, with Libya lying in the centre of the Mediterranean, with predominantly clear weather conditions, unimpeded by severe precipitation and foggy and cloudy conditions, this rendered it a strategic choice for Strategic Air Command (SAC) to be deployed.

 From 16 November 1950, SAC began moving B-50s, B-36s and B-47s as well as KB-29s, KB-50s and KC97 tankers from the United States to Wheelus Airbase.
 Wheelus became a primary location for SAC operations in North Africa, and was used as a base for bomber excursions, tanker refueling and reconnaissance missions.
 Wheelus hosted SAC bomber deployments in 45-day rotational deployments, with Wheelus acting as a staging area for planned strikes against the Soviet Union.